cncf/tag-env-sustainability/working-groups/green-reviews/charter.md

 - Build tooling for measuring or monitoring sustainability-related metrics from scratch.
 - Contribute code to existing tooling and cloud native sustainability projects such as bug fixes or features.
 - Providing any consultancy or guidance that goes beyond facilitating the projects’ sustainability footprint reviews.
+- Work on the annual CNCF sandbox project reviews as they are managed separately from this working group.

 ## Deliverables